Kenneth-Rakentine/Ghost-Hunter-Game/README.md

 ![alt text](https://i.imgur.com/0RFTHYm.jpg)

 # Ghost Hunter
-A Duck Hunt-style first-person shooter with ghosts that takes place in a graveyard throughout 3 levels + a Boss Level.
+A Duck Hunt-style first-person shooter built using html, css, & javascript featuring ghost enemies that takes place in a graveyard throughout 3 levels + a Boss Level.

 Point-and-click to fire at the ghost's heads and earn +5 points per target.
 Earn 55 points and you reach the High Score to win the game

-Utilizes JS, HTML, & CSS only

 #### Screenshots